We may never know the true origins of some of mankind’s accomplishments: Stonehenge, the Lascaux cave drawings, piano scale fingerings …

 So, while the logic is easy, the execution of it is not.
 Turns out you’ll have to practice your scales.

 As a self-declared lazy intellectual, I always find it easier in the long run to understand a rationale rather than blindly memorize (and forget) a result.

-Knowing the rationale for scale fingerings will not only help you remember them and correct any errors that crop up; just as importantly, they will also help you figure out good fingerings for scalar passages in your music.
+Knowing the rationale for piano scale fingerings will not only help you remember them and correct any errors that crop up; just as importantly, they will also help you figure out good fingerings for scale passages in your piano music.

 Derive a scale a few times, remember it forever.
 Maybe not as long as Stonehenge, but good enough.

 Did you learn something new?

 Feel free to click this link to check out our in-depth courses on piano, taught by artists including Grammy winning pianists and professors from schools such as Juilliard, Curtis, and more.

 On tonebase, you will find in-depth courses and workshops with some of the world’s top pianists, covering a wide range of subjects such as repertoire-specific lessons, piano technique, and more.